microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 ..  tip::

-    In many cases, a single correlation ID is all that's needed in order for a Microsoft engineer to retrieve complete server logs for an Office Online session for analysis.
+    In many cases, a single correlation ID is all that's needed in order for a Microsoft engineer to retrieve complete server logs for an |wac| session for analysis.
 While hosts should provide Fiddler traces or session IDs whenever possible, a correlation ID will often suffice if necessary.